Explainer

 min

 People often think that attorneys and lawyers are the same thing.
 In fact, the terms have been used interchangeably for years, right across the world.
-But, despite their similarities, there are also some key differences between the two professions.

 The nuances between the two roles can be confusing, particularly for those that haven’t practiced law.
 To help ease any confusion, this Juro explainer explores the attorney vs lawyer comparison and explains the important differences between the two professions, from their salary through to the work they do day to day.